matthew-f-reid/myFirstGit/README.md

 Week|Content
 -|-
-week01 | JS, node.js
-week02 | Version control with Git
-week03 | NodeJs as a Server
-week04 | Angular
+week01 | Introduction to JavaScript and Nodejs week02 | Code Version Control with Git and GitHub week03 | NodeJS as a Server week04 | Angular